 As a last resort, we quickly jumped on to “web archive” to backtrack Intel’s website.
 After spending hours on “web archive”, we came across a snapshot of the phone when this model was introduced and it depicted the exact same features we needed.
 Also, we stumbled upon a datasheet of Intel’s phone which worked as a bang on prior art.

 Without wasting a second, we shared the documents with Mark, and the reply we got made our day:

 “Thanks for your detailed response, I have no further questions on this case, please prepare the final report with claim charts, thank you.”

 Our work was done.
 We finally had the moment we were waiting for since the very start of this project.
 I have tasted a lot of success in projects in the past year that I have worked here, but this one was extra special.
 Ensuring Mark’s victory meant more repeat projects and a chance to work on more such high stake litigation cases.
 After all, as a searcher, that’s what you dream for.
 Getting a chance to work on some of the most important litigation cases going on in patent courts worldwide.

 I also had a brief realization while working on this case.
 This being the first high stake case of my career – Every case is distinct, and the way we approach them would be distinct just as well.
 However, one thing that stays constant is the mindset with which you approach the search.
 If you have an open mind and are keen to not give up, the solution would come to you for certain.

 After all, there’s no such thing as a lack of prior art.
 If it exists, it can be found, given you have enough grit and tactics up your sleeve.
 This is why here at GreyB we like to say, “If it exists, we will find it”.

 Don’t believe me?
 Read up a few more of these case studies and your opinion will change too.
 Already have read a few of them and want us to help you with one of your cases?
-Send us an email at [email protected] and we will get talking.
+Send us a message and we will get talking: